scipion-em/scipion-em-novactf/README.rst

 NovaCTF plugin
 ==============

-This plugin allows to use novaCTF within the Scipion framework.
+This plugin allows to use NovaCTF within the Scipion framework.

 =====
 Setup